-The heat of hydration $Q_h$ is the total amount of heat generated by the complete hydration of the cement.
+The heat of hydration Q_h is the total amount of heat generated by the complete hydration of the cement.
 It depends on content and type of cement, as well as the temperature.
 The rate of hydration also depends on the type of cement.
 For normal hardening cements, the heat of hydration may reach $Q_h = 350 \text{ kJ/kg}$ at 28 days of age, or a higher value.

-The function $T_a(t)$ , which represents the adiabatic temperature rise of concrete, varies with the type of cement, the type of aggregate and the water-cement ratio.
-In this work, the following expression is adopted:
+The function $T_a(t)$, which represents the adiabatic temperature rise of concrete, varies with the type of cement, the type of aggregate and the water-cement ratio.
+In this work, it is adopted the expression with the age t in days.